fnando/recurrence/README.md

 ## Troubleshooting

 If you're having problems because already have a class/module called Recurrence that is conflicting with this gem, you can require the namespace and create a class that inherits from `Recurrence_`.

+Using Date.today can cause issues because it doesn't use Time.zone whereas Time.tomorrow and Time.yesterday do.
+Date.current is the equivalent that uses Time.zone.
+Otherwise in specific timezones Date.today can equal Date.yesterday and Date.today can equal Date.tomorrow in others.

 ```ruby
 require "recurrence/namespace"